-The data tracking feature provided by Data Management Service (DMS) helps you quickly locate data changes performed during a specified period of time and generates statements for rolling back the data changes.
-This topic describes how to use the data tracking feature.
+Data Management (DMS) provides the data tracking feature.
+You can use this feature to find data changes that are performed in a specific time period and generate SQL statements for rolling back the data changes.
+This topic describes the data tracking feature and shows you how to use this feature.

-Log on to the DMS console.
+- Log on to the DMS console.

 DELETEstatements will be generated to roll back INSERT operations that are tracked.